NBIA patient registry and biobank

 We have also provided you with all the important information in a Brochure summarized.

-How does the NBIA patient registry work?
+How does the NBIA patient register work?

-The patient registry enables international collaboration between scientists and physicians.
+The patient registry enables international collaboration between scientists and doctors.
 The collected data can be used to gain better insights into the clinical picture of NBIA diseases.
 In addition, the standardized data collected can be used for study purposes.

 Contact person: